-Within Chicago’s diverse neighborhoods lies a global food scene where you can taste flavors from all over the world.
-Sample dim sum specialties from China, tandoori-roasted meats from India, traditional sweets like conchas and pan dulce from Mexico, and so much more.
+Embark on a global culinary journey, right here in Chicago.
+Within the city’s diverse neighborhoods lies a vibrant international food scene where you can taste flavors from all over the world.
+You can sample dim sum specialties from China, tandoori-roasted meats from India, traditional sweets like conchas and pan dulce from Mexico, — not to mention an array of local delicacies and only-in-Chicago dishes (hello, jibarito).

-There’s tons to explore, so the best way to do it is to dive right in.
+There’s tons to explore across the city’s 77 neighborhoods, so the best way to do it is to dive right in.
 Check out a few of our international neighborhoods and the beloved local restaurants that bring cuisines from around the globe straight to your plate.

-Pilsen is one of the city’s most vibrant areas, from the colorful murals lining the streets to the bold dishes being served in its acclaimed restaurants.
-This Latino neighborhood is known as the go-to spot for delicious Mexican fare, from authentic to innovative, that attracts diners from all over the city.
+Pilsen is one of the city’s most colorful areas, from the large-scale murals lining the streets to the bold dishes being served in its acclaimed restaurants.
+This Latino enclave is known as the go-to spot for delicious Mexican fare, from authentic to innovative, that attracts diners from all over the city.

 Grab goodies to go at Panaderia Nuevo Leon, a traditional self-service Mexican bakery that’s been around since 1973.
 Take your pick from conchas, gorditas dulces, bolillos, empanadas, donuts, and pan dulce made from scratch daily.
 Kristoffer’s Cafe and Bakery is another must, with customers (including celebrity chef Rick Bayless) lining up for its famous tres leches cake.

 Established more than 100 years ago, Chicago’s Chinatown is your one-way ticket to authentic Chinese cuisine.
-The neighborhood’s elaborately adorned streets are dotted with bakery windows displaying traditional snacks, cozy dim sum shops, and award-winning restaurants specializing in flavors from all over China.
+The neighborhood’s elaborately adorned streets are dotted with bakery serving traditional snacks, cozy dim sum shops, and award-winning restaurants specializing in flavors from all over China.

 West Ridge is the heart of Chicago’s Indian and Pakistani communities.
 And the area around Devon Avenue is the city’s culinary “Little India”, with a dynamic mix of specialty grocery stores, beloved bakeries, and long-standing restaurants that have become local institutions.